Water around a waffle pod slab house being built on a reactive clay site is a problem and it’s not an easy fix.

 If the ground is only wet on one side of the house then only the side will swell and the slab will look like it has tipped slightly.

-When water sits against a waffle slab it isn’t actually just sitting there; the water can and probably is seeping in under the house.
+When water sits against a waffle slab it isn’t actually just sitting there; the water can and probably is seeping in under the house – especially when it sits near your patio area (which is set lower into the ground than the rest of your house).

 Now the clayey soil under the slab can get swell and lift too.